 Using pore water profiles of sulfate and ammonium from sediments recovered during the 2006 Indian National Gas Hydrate Project (NGHP-01) expedition, OSU was able provide quantitative estimates of the thickness of individual mass transfer deposits (MTDs), the time elapsed after the MTD event, rate of sulfate reduction in the MTD, and time required to reach a new steady state.
 Model results suggest that the MTDs are 8 to 25 meters thick and 300 to 1600 years old.
-Within the MTD sections, sulfate reduction rates are 126 to 1215 mmol/m2yr; reflecting a much thicker sulfate reduction zone as a result of these MTDs compared to other regions.
+Within the MTD sections, sulfate reduction rates are 126 to 1215 mmol/m2yr; this reflects a much thicker sulfate reduction zone as a result of these MTDs compared to other regions.

 A preliminary version of this model was tested with biogeochemical data collected from the K-G basin in India.